jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 #### Kinesis Data Streams - throughput lower then expected

-- Check the GetShartIterator, CreateStream, and DescribeStream **Service Limits**
+- Check the GetShardIterator, CreateStream, and DescribeStream **Service Limits**
 - Use a SMall Producer with the Kinesis Producer Library, but using the PutRecords operation
 - Develop code using the ZKinesis Producer Library to put data onto the streams

-#### slower than expected reading from the shards, but you are also seeing records being skipped - WHAT COULD CAUSE A SLOW DOWN IN READDING FROM A SHARD
+#### slower than expected reading from the shards, but you are also seeing records being skipped - WHAT COULD CAUSE A SLOW DOWN IN READING FROM A SHARD

 - for slow reading - it could be due to the maxRecords value being set too low
 - code logic which is calling processRecords being inefficient and causing high CPU usage or blocking
 - USUALLY PROCESSRECORDS CALLS HAVING BE UN HANDLED EXCEPTIONS

-#### prcession incoming streaming data.
+#### procession incoming streaming data.
 GetRecords.IteratorAgeMilliseconds metric increases.
 How TO REDUCE THE TIME LAG IN THE STREAM

 - Increase parallelism by adding more shards per stream
 - Add more EC2 KCL consumers to allow each to process less shards per instance